noah-barkol/Automated-Garage-Parking-Assistant/README.md

 # Smart Garage Parking Assistant

 This project demonstrates a Smart Garage Parking Assistant built using the Benewake TFmini Plus LiDAR sensor and a WS2812B RGB LED strip.
-It takes up no floor space while maintaining a sleek, modern design.

-The system measures the distance between the top of the car and the ceiling-mounted LiDAR sensor.
+The system measures the distance between the top of the car and the ceiling-mounted LiDAR sensor, effectively taking up no floor space.
 As the car moves forward, the detected distance decreases because higher parts of the vehicle (like the windshield or roof) approach the sensor.

-This change correlates to the car’s closing distance toward the wall — providing color-based LED guidance in real time.
+This change correlates to the car’s closing distance toward the wall — providing color-based LED guidance on the wall in real time.

 ---